 The services themselves are not changing dramatically.
 There have been a couple of vessels shifted to create more capacity on mid-haul trade-lanes but no significant impact.
 Congestion at major ports or trans-shipment points such as Singapore and Hong Kong are worsening.
 Connections to mother vessels from Intra-Asia feeders is becoming harder to commit to.

-Equipment is still in short supply and not improving.
-Many carriers are choosing to decline laden shipments in favor of moving empty containers back to Asia.
+Equipment is still in short supply but slowly improving.
+Many carriers are choosing to decline laden shipments in favor of moving containers empty back to Asia.
 Space is tight, but not critical.
-Nevertheless, pre-booking is essential for securing the needed capacity.
-Several delays are seen on all routes as all vessels are arriving with significant delays and facing further challenges at already congested ports.
-Rates are starting to increase and the trend is expected to continue in the coming weeks due to equipment and schedule challenges.
-Instability in this trade-lane is expected to continue and possibly worsen before we see improvements.
+However, pre-booking is essential for securing the needed capacity.
+Delays on all routes as all vessels are arriving with significant delays and facing further challenges at already congested ports.
+Rates are starting to increase marginally and the trend is expected to continue in the coming weeks due to equipment and schedule challenges.
+Volumes from Northern Europe to Asia increased 2% over prior year, whilst volumes from the Med increased by 9%.

 The JAS World Ocean Team is working diligently with all core partners to meet customer requirements.
 It is imperative forecasts are provided to our local offices to allocate our space properly.
 Please consider utilizing our LCL services which will allow to ship at lower costs and alleviate equipment problems.